Bivash2001/sillymotion/README.txt

 - Export finished animations as silent WebM videos.
 - Export message below timeline during video export.
 - Simple, fun, and cartoon-inspired design.
+- NEW: PNG logo replaces the text header for a more polished look.

 -----------------------------------------
    HOW TO USE